 The George MacDonald Society are pleased to recommend Barbara Amell's excellent Wingfold (please note that despite the similarity of the name this is an independent publication from the Wingfold Email List).

 How to Subscribe:

-An annual subscription (which includes all the issues for the current year so that no material is missed) costs:
+A 2015 annual subscription (which includes all the issues for the year so that no material is missed) costs:

-Back issues are available @ $5 each ($8 Overseas)
+Most of our back issues are still available @ $5 each (US - $8 Overseas)

 Cheques should be made payable to 'Barbara Amell' rather than to Wingfold and she has the facility to take foreign cheques from all countries for the US equivalent of the amount with no added fee.

 Barbara also has a 'Wingfold' Facebook Group for subscribers, which is used exclusively for posting new information on the MacDonald family.

 To subscribe or for more information she can be contacted at:

 Portland, OR 97202

 Highlights from back issues of Wingfold: